Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 Today, members can scan an identity document, complete a biometric match on their phone, and speak with a UK-based support team if they need reassurance.

-David notes that retirees are increasingly comfortable with digital tools, especially since the pandemic normalised video calling and online services.
+Many retirees are increasingly comfortable with digital tools, especially since the pandemic normalised video calling and online services.

-This reflects a broader theme of the Sense of Identity series.
 Identity is as much about clarity and trust as it is about technology.

 The Role of Tracing, Addresses, and Contactable Data

-Sam emphasises that pension providers have a duty to maintain accurate contact information for long-term assets and lifetime payments.
+Pension providers have a duty to maintain accurate contact information for long-term assets and lifetime payments.

 Mortality Manifest strengthens these with historic address data and live credit indicators to locate members whose records have drifted.